 |Hullo™ Buckwheat||Contains all-natural buckwheat hulls and organic cotton, making it our favorite eco-friendly option.|

 |MyPillow||Carries firmness options for all sleep styles and designed to be the "world's most comfortable pillow."|

 The Amerisleep Comfort Classic is our favorite pillow for back sleepers because it features pressure-relieving memory foam, is an ideal 6 inches thick, and has a medium-firm feel.
-Not only great for back sleepers, the Amerisleep’s Comfort Classic is our top recommendation overall for best pillow because it’s adaptable to most sleeping positions and offers superior neck support.
+Not only great for back sleepers, but Amerisleep’s Comfort Classic is also our top recommendation overall for best pillow because it’s adaptable to most sleeping positions and offers superior neck support.

 The Comfort Classic features CertiPUR-US® certified Bio-Pur®, a versatile, open-cell foam designed to offer better neck support than traditional memory foams.
 Bio-Pur® is both responsive and breathable.
 It adapts to your neck and movement quicker than other foams, providing reactive comfort.
 Plus, it includes built-in ventilated airways to prevent heat retention, making it perfect for hot sleepers.